Re-shaping Post-COVID-19 Teaching and Learning: A Blueprint of Virtual-Physical Blended Classrooms in the Metaverse Era: Introduction

-This paper's contributions are twofold, as follows.
-First, we review the latest development of remote learning and interactive medium like AR/VR/MR. Second, we propose the Metaverse classroom containing two physical classrooms and one cloud-based virtual classroom, and the architecture about how to implement the system.
+\textbf{Contributions.} This paper's contributions are twofold, as follows.
+First, we review the latest development of remote learning and interactive medium like VR/AR.
+Second, we propose the Metaverse classroom containing two physical classrooms and one cloud-based virtual classroom, and the architecture about how to implement the system.
 We accordingly pinpoint the grand challenges of establishing the proposed Metaverse classroom.